BHP Billiton investors sue in U.S. over Brazil dam disaster

 The law firm Robbins Geller Rudman & Dowd, which specializes in securities fraud lawsuits, filed Wednesday’s complaint.
 Vale was not named as a defendant.

 The case is Jackson County Employees’ Retirement System v.
 BHP Billiton Ltd et al, U.S. District Court, Southern District of New York, No. 16-01445.
-(Additional reporting by Rama Venkat Raman in Bengaluru)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Rama Venkat Raman in Bengaluru; Editing by Bernard Orr)